pvlib/pvanalytics/docs/api.rst

 Orientation
 -----------

-The following funcitons examine power or irradiance data to identify days when the profile matches the expected profile for a PV system with a fixed orientation or a single-axis tracker.
+The following functions examine power or irradiance data to identify days when the profile matches the expected profile for a PV system with a fixed orientation or a single-axis tracker.
 These functions fit a polynomial (quadratic for fixed, quartic for tracking) to the data